About thoracic aortic aneurysm

 - A computer tomography (CT) or magnetic resonance imaging (MRI) scan.
 These will produce images of your thoracic aorta.
-They are very useful for determining the exact position of the aneurysm.
+They are very useful for finding the exact position of the aneurysm.

 - A chest X-ray may show a widening of your aorta and where it is.

 - A transthoracic echocardiography test in which an ultrasound sensor is placed over your chest.
 This can show an image of your heart and thoracic aorta.

 Your treatment for a thoracic aortic aneurysm will depend on your symptoms and the size of your aneurysm.